banunkers/M7011E_lab/README.md

 Then simply `docker-compose up --build` to start the system.
 By default the website is available at http://localhost:3000.

 ## Custom setup
-If you want to change any of the enviroment variables the following files has to be created and filled out.
+If you want to change hostname, ports etc. the following files has to be created and filled out.
 ### Simulator/API
 Place a file in the simulator directory called sim.env and fill out as below
 ```